Home Christmas Events Best Vancouver Christmas Activities

 Top Winter Holiday Activities in Vancouver

 Below we list Christmas events that happen in the Lower Mainland.
-Most of the events are definitely happening in 2023.
-Some though aren’t and others are to be confirmed.
+Most of the events should happen in 2025.
+Some, though, don’t take place every year.

 We list over 24 activities.
-Although numbered from 1 to 31, they aren’t ranked in any particular of order.
+Although numbered from 1 to 36, they aren’t ranked in any particular order.

 Capilano Suspension Bridge is one of Vancouver’s best and most popular tourist attractions.
 Arguably the best time of the year to visit is between the end of November and late January.
 That’s when the Canyon Lights festivities and illuminations happen.